sesameabowhill/util/jenkins-chef/README.md

 RUNNING SCRIPTS
 ---------------

-One way to run scripts in the Jenkins JVM insdtance from outside that instance is to use the script API offered at /script.
-This is actually a call to the view that displays the Groovy console so the response to script runs will contain a lot of redundant HTML on return.
-This method is a bit less desirable for automation, because it is more like you are injecting a Groovy script into a Jenkins web page with a Groovy console on it, then extracting the results from HTML normally returned by the web server.
+One way to run scripts in the Jenkins JVM instance from outside that instance is to use the script API offered at /script.

+This is actually a call to the view that displays the Groovy console.
+So the response will contain a lot of redundant HTML on return.
+This method is a bit less desirable for automation, because you are injecting a Groovy script into a Jenkins web page with a Groovy console on it, then extracting the results from HTML normally returned by the web server to a web browser.
 It may take some extra work to extract returned data.
-However it will, execute whatever you hand it.
+However it will execute whatever you hand it.

 ~~~
-curl -d 'script=println(Jenkins.instance.pluginManager.plugins)' http://barney:8187218182371823718237123@wilma:8080/script > 123.html
+curl -d 'script=println(Jenkins.instance.pluginManager.plugins)' http://barney:c12cf5da8b3bb0eb3389247ca29bb116@wilma:8080/script > 123.html
 ~~~

 Again, this command can be issued after obtaining an API key for the user _barney_ on the server _wilma_.
-Below is a similar command that takes an external _groovy_ program filename to execute:
+Below is a similar command that takes an external _groovy_ program filename to execute, rather than inline code:

 Suppose we have a groovy script called addmaven.groovy in the current directory, to add new settings to the current maven installation in Global Tools Configuration:
 ~~~